kirkhu/W_English_WRO2023_FE-Shinan-Fire-On-All-Cylinders/schemes/vehicle_chassis_design/README.md

     Therefore, we ultimately opted for an Ackermann angle of 80% in the steering structure design.

   - ### Designing an Ackermann Steering Mechanism (with 80% Ackermann Ratio) using Photopolymerization.
-    The components within the red frame are the Ackermann steering mechanism we produced using photopolymerization 3D printing and LEGO construction.
+    - The components within the red frame are the Ackermann steering mechanism we produced using photopolymerization 3D printing and LEGO construction.
+    - In the process of production and testing, we found that using LEGO components posed specification issues, preventing us from creating a structure that perfectly met our requirements.
+Conversely, with UV-cured printing, we could design and print according to our specific needs.
+Therefore, in the end, we decided to choose UV-cured printing as the material for creating this steering structure.

 <div align=center>
 <table>